Option Compare Statement

 If used, the Option Compare statement must appear in a file before any other source code statements.

-The Option Compare statement specifies the string comparison method (Binary or Text).
-The default text comparison method is Binary.
+The Option Compare statement specifies the string comparison method (Binary or Text) for a class, module, or structure.
+If an Option Compare statement is not included, the default text comparison method is Binary.

 In Microsoft Windows, sort order is determined by the code page.
 For more information, see Code Pages.